sarvex/jspackage/readme.md

   - In fact it is recommended to never use file extensions when importing.
 * Files will only be included once in the resulting code, regardless of how many times a file is imported.
-* If used as a server, only modified files will be recompiled on subsequent requests.
 * Compiling CoffeeScript, JavaScript, Coco, and LiveScript source files are included out of the box.
 You can add more to the `compile.extensions` object.
   - Or add support to the bottom of `src/jspackage.coffee` and submit a pull request.
+* Includes a --watch mode which automatically recompiles source files when they change.

 ## Command line usage